emaksimo/impact/README.md

 ### About the Company

-This project is the partnership between three companies in four countries.
+This project is the partnership between three entrepreneurs (three companies) in three countries : Mexico, France and Netherlands.
+We have two paying clients for the product described here and about 30 leads (big companies) discovering and testing our solution.
-**JH** is an R&D company based in Mexico, specialised in climate impact assessment and financial risk modeling.
+**JH** is an R&D company based in Mexico, specialised in ESG consultancy, climate impact assessment and financial risk modeling.
+Our impact studies include the credit risk and insurance risk pricing.

 [Weather Trade Net](https://www.weathertrade.net/) is a UK technology company specialised on physical climate risk modeling and the corporate compliance with new climate regulatory policy.

 The [ClimateRadar](https://www.climateradar.com/) is a Scientific initiative on Climate data validation and analytics.
+Climate data products produced by the leading national research centers is our primary raw material for flood and drought reconstruction.
+So far, the raw data is simply the hourly temperature and precipitation.
+We apply scientific methodologies to reconstruct floods, hurricanes and heatwaves from these hourly raw data sources.
+The combination of the satellite data (observations) with numerical model outputs allows for higher spatial resolution for detailed hazard mapping.
+Forward-looking predictive modeling is entirely based on AI and Machine Learning.